AFLplusplus/AFLplusplus/README.md

 done
 ```

-This step can also be parallelized, e.g. with `parallel`
+This step can also be parallelized, e.g. with `parallel`.
+Note that this step is rather optional though.

 #### Done!